The Scandinavians

 This was a true Scandinavian community where Norwegian was the primary language although there were Danes and Swedes here as well.
 Even after the new church was constructed in Cranfills Gap 1917 we find that 44 services were held in Norwegian and only 22 in English.
 Still today it is well known for its Septemberfest and the Lutefisk Dinners that the Lions Club still puts on as an annual event for first Saturday in December.
 Due the communities strong ties to its original heritage this area was also visited by the King Olav V of Norway on Oct.
 10, 1982.
 He came to commemorate the birth of Cleng Peerson and visited the Lutheran Church in the village of Norse, which is very nearby.
 Here he placed a wreath on the grave of Cleng Peerson.
 [Bosque Co.
 Hist. , p35]

-Rock Church parsonage The pulpit from c1912 -2010
+parsonage The pulpit from c1912 -2010

 Until about 1920 a parsonage also stood near the church.
 This photo hangs on the back wall of the church.
 I would assume that the water for the church and the parsonage would have to come from a hand dug well.
-I have seen no sign of the parsonage and I assume the well has long been sealed.
+I have seen no sign of the original parsonage and I assume the well has long been sealed.

 The Restoration of the Rock Church.

-Since my orginal photos included here on this page were taken about 1995, there has been a major restoration.
-It has been returned to its orginal colors which has been somewhat shocking to those of us that don't remember the 1886 version.
+Since my original photos included here on this page were taken about 1995, there has been a major restoration.
+It has been returned to its original colors which has been somewhat shocking to those of us that don't remember the 1886 version.
 The Rededication service of the church brought 400 guests on June 12, 2010.
 Wayne Rohne, who was involved in the work, explains some of the logic around the changes.

 " Two or three years ago, a noted restoration architectural firm made an extensive study of the Rock Church.
 Paint samples were taken and identified through a process which is used at Home Depot, or Lowe's or many paint stores.
 The colors inside and out at the Rock Church should be close to the original 1886- or whenever the first paint was applied.